The page makes Montenegro readable for foreign pilots without hiding that paragliding is regulated aviation.

 Can foreign pilots fly in Montenegro?

-Local support can help check documents, identify whether CAA or ATS approval may be relevant, arrange a briefing route, and spot unresolved issues early.
+Local briefing support can help check documents, identify whether CAA or ATS approval may be relevant, arrange a briefing route, and spot unresolved issues early.
 It cannot erase invalid documents, unsafe weather, unsuitable equipment, or missing mandatory approval.

 Does this make local briefings unnecessary?